Sheriff

 While attempting to take the young man into custody, Sheriff Gresham was first shot and then stabbed several times with a knife before he died instantly.

 The suspect was arrested in Fredonia and convicted of manslaughter.
 In April 1835, he was sentenced to 21 years in prison and fined $1,000.
-The governor pardoned him in 1840 and remitted the fine.
+Governor David Wallace pardoned him in 1840 and remitted the fine.

-Sheriff Gresham was in his first term as sheriff.
+Sheriff Gresham, a Whig from Lanesville, was in the second year of his two-year term in office as the ninth sheriff of Harrison County.
 He was survived by his wife, three sons, two daughters and mother.

 His middle son, Walter Quintin (1832–1895), was appointed to a seat on the U.S. District Court for the District of Indiana (1869–1883) by President Ulysses S. Grant.